 This section delivers on the core promise of keyword generators: enter a keyword and get even more valuable, related terms.
 The bonus is that you can filter that list down to targeted terms that match the needs of your market by setting ranges in these categories:

-We start with results that closely follow modified broad match terms.
+We start with results that closely follow your original search, especially with long tail and phrase-matched terms.
 We’re building off similar ideas with high-relevance, not just to match the words but to match the intent.

 This helps you branch out into topic clusters and more ideas to fill your keyword groups.
 It’s the default kind of results you get when you run a related keyword search.
 There are other options that can help you get even more keyword ideas.